jamestheakston/unwire/DOCUMENTATION.md

 When a printer is detected, `cups-auto-add.sh` tries these in order:

 1. **IPP Everywhere** (driverless) — works for most modern printers regardless of brand.
-2. **A matching driver name** found by searching `lpinfo -m` output against the printer's manufacturer/model string.
+2. **A brand-aware driver match** — the script recognizes the printer's manufacturer (HP, Brother, Samsung/Xerox/Dell, Epson, Canon) and searches `lpinfo -m` for that brand's own dedicated driver package first (e.g. `brlaser` for Brother, `splix` for Samsung), before falling back to a generic text match on the model name.
+This avoids picking a lower-quality or non-functional driver when multiple packages offer a PPD for the same printer — see [Section 10](#10-known-driver-limitations) for why this matters.
 3. **A generic Gutenprint queue** as a broader fallback.
 4. **A raw queue** as the last resort, with no format conversion — this often produces garbled or no output for printers using a proprietary command language.

 **A note on older Samsung SPL printers:** some models (for example, the Samsung ML-1665) are not on SpliX's officially supported list even though the package is installed.
 These printers may land in the raw-queue fallback rather than being configured correctly.
-If a Samsung laser prints garbled output or nothing at all, this is the most likely cause — see [Section 10](#10-manually-configuring-a-driver-unsupported-printers) for the fix, and check [OpenPrinting's SpliX page](https://www.openprinting.org/driver/SpliX/) for your specific model's support status.
+If a Samsung laser prints garbled output or nothing at all, this is the most likely cause — see [Section 11](#11-manually-configuring-a-driver-unsupported-printers) for the fix, and check [OpenPrinting's SpliX page](https://www.openprinting.org/driver/SpliX/) for your specific model's support status.

 ---

+## 10. Known Driver Limitations

+Unwire installs five overlapping driver sources side by side (CUPS's built-in IPP Everywhere/PostScript support, `printer-driver-gutenprint`, `hplip`, `brlaser`, and `printer-driver-splix`) to maximize the number of printers that work automatically.
+This combination is common and well-supported — these packages install cleanly together with no file conflicts — but a few known quirks are worth understanding:

+**More than one driver can claim the same printer.** Samsung and Xerox printers in particular can be matched by both `splix` and CUPS's generic PostScript support, since many Samsung printers support PostScript natively. `cups-auto-add.sh`'s brand-aware matching (see [Section 9](#9-supported-printers--drivers)) reduces the chance of picking a worse option, but it isn't a guarantee of the single best driver in every case — manual configuration (see [Section 11](#11-manually-configuring-a-driver-unsupported-printers)) is always available as a fallback.

+**HPLIP sometimes requires a proprietary plugin that isn't installed.** Some HP printers — particularly those with fax support, or certain laser models — need a proprietary binary plugin distributed separately from the open-source `hplip` package.
+When `cups-auto-add.sh` encounters a driver entry that `lpinfo -m` marks as requiring this plugin, it skips that entry and tries the next candidate rather than configuring a queue that will never actually produce output.
+In practice, this usually means an affected HP printer will fall through to the Gutenprint or raw fallback instead of using HPLIP, and may need manual configuration to work correctly.

+**HPLIP driver names have changed across versions.** Older HPLIP setups used an `hpijs` driver that was removed in later versions in favor of `hpcups`.
+This is handled automatically by installing the driver by name at setup time (which always picks up whatever the installed HPLIP version currently provides), but it's worth knowing about if you're troubleshooting a discrepancy between documentation you find online and what `lpinfo -m` shows on your system.

+**None of this is a package-manager conflict.** All five driver sources coexist on disk without overwriting each other's files or requiring exclusive installation — the issues above are about CUPS having multiple *candidate* drivers to choose from for a given printer, not about the packages themselves being incompatible.

+---

-## 10. Manually Configuring a Driver (Unsupported Printers)
+## 11. Manually Configuring a Driver (Unsupported Printers)

 If a printer isn't automatically configured correctly — garbled output, blank pages, or no printing at all — you can manually assign a driver through the CUPS admin interface.
 CUPS supports this natively; Unwire doesn't need to add anything extra for this to work.